 We are committed to fostering a culture of social responsibility, civic engagement, and meaningful service to our communities.

 We are committed to pursuing the ideal of sustainability in the decisions we make in planning the future of our community.

-- a place to belong
+- form a commitment to intellectual inquiry